Frequently Asked Questions

 What if I don’t like a veggie?

 Take it anyway!
 Give it to your mom, your neighbor, your sister.
 Spread the love that is local, organic agriculture.
+Or, put it on the swap table and take something else.

 Does New Roots co-create Fresh Stop Markets in communities outside of Kentucky and southern Indiana?